val-gfr/mkosi-rootfs/README.md

 Please note I had issues with `dnf5` (on Fedora 42) that's why I moved the environment to `dnf4`.
 This concerned some specific options of `mkosi` INI configuration files.

-This build is not rootless because of SMACK labelling.
+This build is entirely rootless.

 ## Organisation